 Then a fortuitous rear collision with another…or the same…person.

-He let his right leg collapse, managed to fling off both camera and knapsack…believed it a pretty good job, his snatching in seeming desperation at the first, thus sacrificing both…
+He let his right leg collapse, managed to fling off both camera and knapsack.
+Believed it a pretty good job, his snatch in seeming desperation at the first, thus to sacrifice both…

 The kind of accident “some idiot”—he wanted them, witnesses, to say so—might plausibly have.